m-wessler/nbm-verify/README.md

 # nbm-verify
-Verification scripts for the NBM/
+Verification scripts for the NBM